PhracturedBlue/ESP8266MQTTMesh/README.md

 # ESP8266MQTTMesh
 Self-assembling mesh network built around the MQTT protocol for the ESP8266 with OTA support

+## NOTE 2020-04
+I no longer have resources to work on this, and there are several issues that need to be addressed.
+If you have the desire and skill to contribute to this project, please comment on https://github.com/PhracturedBlue/ESP8266MQTTMesh/issues/75 and I will consider your offer of help

 ## Overview
 This code provides a library that can build a mesh network between ESP8266 devices that will allow all nodes to communicate with an MQTT broker.
 At least one node must be able to see a wiFi router, and there must me a host on the WiFi network running